 If eDRX is not configured as defined in clause 7.4:

-- T is determined by the shortest of the UE specific DRX value(s), if configured by RRC and/or upper layers, and a default DRX value broadcast in system information.
+- T is determined by the shortest of the UE specific DRX value(s), if configured by RRC and/or upper layers or provided in PC5-RRC signalling in case of a L2 U2N Relay UE, and a default DRX value broadcast in system information.
 In RRC_IDLE state, if UE specific DRX is not configured by upper layers, the default value is applied.

 In RRC_IDLE state, if eDRX is configured by upper layers, i.e., TeDRX, CN, according to clause 7.4: